michelleclar/note/README.md

 > Frontend: React (Next.js, Tailwind CSS)

 > To use, switch to the `pro` branch.
 Deployment and development steps are provided.
+> This project's frontend code is referenced from https://www.youtube.com/watch?v=0OaDyjB9Ib8.

 ## Future Plans